MehrdadSamadishadlou/miR_Signature_MI_GSE61741/index.md

   </p>

 <p style='text-align: justify;'>
- The onlt difference bitween random forest and gradiant bosst procidure is that in gradiant boost the nested cross-avlidation has not be conducted yet.
+ The only difference between random forest and gradiant boost procidures is that in gradiant boost the nested cross-avlidation has not be conducted yet.
   </p>

 |Model|No\. of miRs|test precision macro|train precision macro|test recall macro|train recall macro|test f1 macro|train f1 macro|test accuracy|train accuracy|